 ASICS is a Japanese athletic gear company that is mainly known for their top of the line running shoes.
-They have also made weightlifting shoes, such as the 727 TOW (Pictured above), that is not available outside of Japan.
+They have also made weightlifting shoes, such as the 727 TOW (Pictured above), that is not much harder to get ahold of.

 One site I found listed them for $275 and sold out.
 The next site I found them on did not list the price was only $215 and was also sold out!

 It seems like the only option to get a pair is to import them, from a site like Rakuten.
-(Disclaimer: I have not used this site to purchase from before, so be cautious)
+(Disclaimer: I have not used this site to purchase from before, use caution if going this route)

-The defining feature of the 727s would probably have to be the high quality of materials used, and the wooden heel.
-The design has remained relatively unchanged for many years which says a lot about the quality of it.
-The wooden heel isn’t the deciding factor that it can seem like, with top of the line shoes like the Nike Romaleos and Adidas Adipowers performing just as well if not better.
+The defining feature of the 727s would probably have to be the high quality of materials used, and design has remained relatively unchanged for many years.

 Don’t worry though, if you aren’t wild about importing there is ONE other option.
 Yes, only one.
-ASICS also makes the Lift Trainer, which is more globally available.
+ASICS also makes the Lift Trainer, which was recently DISCONTINUED!

 While it’s not a weightlifting specific shoe like the 727 TOW, it performs better than a lot of cross trainers that I’ve reviewed, making it a great choice for CrossFit and other general gym use.